AmeerTaweel/dotfiles/README.md

 # dotfiles

 This is my personal dotfiles configuration for NixOS.

-Clone this repository by: `git clone --recurse-submodules -j8 REMOTE_URL`.
-This way all the submodules will be cloned as well.
+It also contains configuration for:

 + Alacritty
 + Bash